 The training program takes place over a 12-month, 1600-hour residency.
+The salary for 2024-2025 is \$40,000.

-TARC was first accredited by the Canadian Psychological Association in 2016/17 for a 5-year period ending in 2021/2022.
-We recently had a site visit in July, 2022.
-The over-arching goal of the TARC is for residents to develop competencies in the core areas of psychological practice, including psychological assessment, diagnosis, treatment/ intervention, consultation and program evaluation/research.
+The over-arching goal of the TARC is for residents to develop competencies in the core areas of psychological practice, including psychological assessment, diagnosis, treatment/intervention, consultation and program evaluation/research.
 These clinical skills will be developed and applied through the lenses of, and the various training opportunities unique to, the specific tracks and rotations of the consortium.